PhunStyle/FurBot/README.md

 # FurBot
 Furry Discord Bot - [Click Here to Invite](https://discordapp.com/oauth2/authorize?&client_id=174176308396425217&scope=bot&permissions=268561430)

-If you found this page trying to google for the bot's commands, use `!help` in discord.
+If you found this page trying to google for the bot's commands, use `f.help` in discord.

 #### Original Bot (GraveBot):
 - Gravestorm  *(Maintainer)* - [@Gravestorm](https://github.com/Gravestorm)